 - Our team are dedicated

-These sorts of words don’t differentiate you from anybody else and don’t address anything that is important to the website visitor at the time.
+These sorts of words don’t differentiate you from anybody else and don’t address anything important to the website visitor at the time.

 When your business looks the same as all the others to potential customers, then the only thing they can do is decide based on price.

-Here are a couple of good value proposition is as stated on pest control websites.
+Here are a couple of good value propositions as stated on pest control websites.